ARAW (ARAW) Price Tops $0.0000 on Top Exchanges

-ARAW (CURRENCY:ARAW) traded 40.9% higher against the U.S. dollar during the twenty-four hour period ending at 12:00 PM Eastern on September 5th.
-One ARAW coin can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-ARAW has a total market capitalization of $34,000.95 and approximately $1,477.00 worth of ARAW was traded on exchanges in the last 24 hours.
-In the last seven days, ARAW has traded 21.6% higher against the U.S. dollar.
+ARAW (CURRENCY:ARAW) traded 10.4% lower against the US dollar during the 24 hour period ending at 0:00 AM Eastern on September 6th.
+During the last week, ARAW has traded up 37.5% against the US dollar.
+One ARAW coin can now be bought for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+ARAW has a total market cap of $34,019.92 and $1,604.00 worth of ARAW was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.